-The cohort used for Figures 5.1-5.4 and Table 5.1 included all patients alive, aged 66 or older, enrolled in Medicare Parts A and B, not enrolled in a Medicare Advantage (Part C) program, and without ESRD on January 1 of the reported year.
-The comorbidities of CKD and diabetes mellitus (DM) were determined as described in the Identification of Major Comorbidities section of this chapter and Tables m.1 and m.2, used claims from a one-year entry period (year one, the calendar year before the year in which hospitalization was assessed for AKI) and then assessed hospitalization in the following year (year two, the year reported in the figures and tables).
-While a patient can have had more than one hospitalization with AKI during a given calendar year, the figures and table in this section counted only the first AKI hospitalization per patient, per year.
-Each calendar year formed a separate cohort; so a patient can have had a "first" AKI hospitalization in multiple years.
+The cohort used for Figures 5.1, 5.3a, 5.4a, 5.5a and Table 5.1 (Medicare) included all patients alive, aged 66 or older, enrolled in Medicare Parts A and B, not enrolled in a Medicare Advantage (Part C) program, and without ESRD on January 1 of the reported year.
+The Clinformatics[TM] cohort for Figures 5.2, 5.3b, 5.4b, 5.5b and Table 5.1 (Clinformatics[TM]) included all patients alive, aged 22 or older, enrolled in their plan, and without ESRD on January 1 of the reported year.
+The comorbidities of CKD and diabetes mellitus (DM) were determined as described in the Identification of Major Comorbidities section of this chapter and Tables m.3 and m.4, using claims from a one-year entry period (year one, the calendar year before the year in which hospitalization was assessed for AKI) and then assessed hospitalization in the following year (year two, the year reported in the figures and tables).
+While a patient can have more than one hospitalization with AKI during a given calendar year, the figures and table in this section counted only the first AKI hospitalization per patient, per year.
+Each calendar year formed a separate cohort; so a patient can have a "first" AKI hospitalization in multiple years.
+This process was used for both Medicare and Clinformatics[TM] data sets.

-Figure 5.1 has two panels that employ different denominators.
+Figures 5.1 and 5.2 show the same statistics but for Medicare (Figure 5.1) and the Clinformatics[TM] (Figure 5.2) data sets.
+Each figure has two panels that employ different denominators.
 Panel A shows the fraction of the entire cohort (described in the previous paragraph) that had a hospitalization with a diagnosis of AKI in each year.
-Panel B, however, used the numerator of Panel A as its denominator, showing the fraction of cohort patients with at least one AKI hospitalization that received a dialysis procedure during that AKI hospitalization.
+Panel B, however, used the numerator of Panel A as its denominator, showing the fraction of cohort patients with at least one hospitalization with AKI that received a dialysis procedure during that hospitalization.
 Note that these percentages did not take into account each patient's individualized time at risk-for example, a patient who died in February was still included in the denominator for the entire year, even though he/she was not at risk of having an AKI hospitalization after February.
 These percentages answered the question, "What percent of people (meeting the cohort inclusion criteria in the previous paragraph) alive on January 1 experienced an AKI hospitalization during the year?"
-Table 5.1 also used the total number of cohort patients with at least one AKI hospitalization as the denominator, and presents the distribution of age, sex, race, DM, and CKD for those with AKI.
+Table 5.1 also used the total number of cohort patients with at least one hospitalization with AKI as the denominator, and presents the distribution of age, sex, race, DM, and CKD for those with AKI for Medicare and Clinformatics[TM].